hidro-iri/Borinot/software/2_eagle_mpc_installation.md

 make -j6
 sudo make install
 ```
-> :warning: **Problem with the system locale** :warning: The Yaml parser uses the `std::stod` function to convert a string to a double.
+> ⚠️  **Problem with the system locale** ⚠️  The Yaml parser uses the `std::stod` function to convert a string to a double.
 This function is locale dependant.
 Be sure to have set a locale that uses `.` as a decimal separator.
 To make sure of it you can run:
 ``` bash
 export LC_NUMERIC="en_US.UTF-8"
 ```

 ## Part 3: Running example
-> :warning: A monitor connected to the computer is required to run this example
+> ⚠️  A monitor connected to the computer is required to run this example

 As this library contains Python bindings to its C++ code, we can run a python-based example.
 1. **Install** gepetto viewer: